Asus Prime Radeon RX 9060 XT OC Edition 8GB

 • GPU memory speed is 2518 MHz on Asus Prime Radeon RX 9060 XT OC Edition 8GB and 1750 MHz on Gigabyte GeForce RTX 5060 Gaming OC.

-• Texture mapping units (TMUs) are 128 on Asus Prime Radeon RX 9060 XT OC Edition 8GB and 120 on Gigabyte GeForce RTX 5060 Gaming OC.
+• Texture mapping units (TMUs) total 128 on Asus Prime Radeon RX 9060 XT OC Edition 8GB and 120 on Gigabyte GeForce RTX 5060 Gaming OC.

-• Render output units (ROPs) are 64 on Asus Prime Radeon RX 9060 XT OC Edition 8GB and 48 on Gigabyte GeForce RTX 5060 Gaming OC.
+• Render output units (ROPs) number 64 on Asus Prime Radeon RX 9060 XT OC Edition 8GB and 48 on Gigabyte GeForce RTX 5060 Gaming OC.

 • Effective memory speed is 20000 MHz on Asus Prime Radeon RX 9060 XT OC Edition 8GB and 28000 MHz on Gigabyte GeForce RTX 5060 Gaming OC.